 Girls Weight chart for Children 7 years & 6 months old

-In most cases, Girls weight measurements for this age group (7 years & 6 months old) will lie within the range between 41 and 78 lbs.
-The average weight measurement for this age group Girls is 53 lbs, according to the CDC.
+In most cases, weight measurements for 7 years & 6 months old girls will be in the range between 41 and 78 lbs.
+The average weight for 7 years & 6 months old girls is 53 lbs, according to the CDC and anonymized data from Lifemeasure.com users.

 Date of Birth